 Boarding is central to life at Lucton.
 Live-in houseparents have their own children at the school and there is a very real family atmosphere within the boarding community.
 There are common rooms for relaxing, a newly- refurbished café to prepare simple snacks, access to the swimming pool and sports facilities as well as action-packed weekends!

 We have 55 acres of well-maintained grounds with stunning views towards the Welsh mountains.
 All our pitches and courts are part of the school campus, as is the equestrian centre.
-We have woods which are home to our Forest School and form part of our cross-country competition course, an orchard which produces masses of apples, as well as a school veg plot, complete with chickens!
+We have woods which are home to our Forest School and form part of our cross-country competition course, an orchard which produces masses of apples.
 We have recently planted more trees including a Jubilee Oak.